FAQs

 I can help you:

-- Learn more about Sardinia and Sardinian textiles, via this website, my short film, I Want to Weave the Weft of Time, other short films, and in-person talks, showings, and classes customized for your group.
-And yes, I present online as well, especially during this time!
+• Learn more about Sardinia and Sardinian textiles, via this website, my short film, I Want to Weave the Weft of Time, other short films, online presentations, and in-person talks, showings, and presentations.

 What does Sardinian Arts do?